AkBKukU/MinecraftServerSuite/README.md

  - setOPS:
  	 - Brings up the list of opped players to edit
  - setMOTD:
  	 - An editor for the motd property in server.properties.
-It allows you to use human readable names for the format code (eg, [Dark Blue])
+It allows you to use human readable names for the format codes (eg, [Dark Blue])
  - status:
  	 - Tells you the current version of the server, the newest available version.

+[cronGuide]: http://www.adminschoice.com/crontab-quick-reference/ "What is Cron?"